-food preparation
+ood preparation

 Food preparation includes regular diets, medical diets, religious preference diets, and food for special events.
 Food including medical diets will be prepared in the food service area of the facilities earlier listed in the RFP, with the exception of Logansport-Juvenile.
 Juvenile students will receive three meals a day, and an evening snack.
 Certain students may receive an additional mid-morning, mid-afternoon, or evening snack as part of a therapeutic diet prescribed by the IDOC Medical Department.
 Each facility Warden will establish meal times within his/her facility.
 Meal times may be delayed for operational issues.
 The Vendor will provide sack lunches to students and staff in transit.
 The Vendor will be responsible for delivering meals to students.